Art Gallery of Ontario: European

 The museum has a large collection of European art ranging from 1000 CE to 1900 CE, Items from the museum's European collection are exhibited in several viewing halls throughout the museum.
 The Tannenbaum Centre for European Art and its viewing halls are located on the ground floor.
 Paintings and sculptures from the Thomson Collection of European Art are exhibited on the ground floor, while the ship models from the Thomson collection are exhibited in the museum's concourse.

-The European Collection includes the Margaret and Ian Ross Collection, which features a number of bronze sculptures and medals, with a particular emphasis on Baroque art from Italy.
+The European Collection includes the Margaret and Ian Ross Collection, which features several bronze sculptures and medals, with a particular emphasis on Baroque art from Italy.
 The museum's collection of European paintings and sculptures was further bolstered in January 2004, after the museum acquired the Thomson Collection of European Art.
 The Thomson Collection of European Art includes over 900 objects, including 130 ship models.

 The Thomson Collection of European Art includes the world's largest holding of the Gothic boxwood miniatures, featuring 10 carved beads and two altarpieces.
 Other works featured in the Thomson Collection for European Art includes Massacre of the Innocents by Peter Paul Rubens.
 The painting was acquired by Ken Thomson in 2002 for C$115 million, at the time the most expensive Old Master work sold at an art auction.
 Thomson intended for the work to serve as the centrepiece for the collections he donated to the museum in 2004.
 When the museum reopened in 2008, the painting was installed in a blood-red, low-lit room in the Thomson Collection for European Art.
 The room featured no other paintings, with the only lighting in the room directed towards the work.
 The painting remained at that location until 2017 when it was placed in a gallery with other works from the European collection.

 In 2019, the museum acquired the painting Iris Bleus, Jardin du Petit Gennevilliers by Gustave Caillebotte for more than C$1 million.
 The painting is the second work by Caillebotte to enter the permanent collections of a Canadian art museum.
 The museum's European collection also includes major works by Gian Lorenzo Bernini, Giovanni del Biondo, Edgar Degas, Thomas Gainsborough, Paul Gauguin, Frans Hals, Claude Monet, Angelo Piò, Nino Pisano, Rembrandt, Auguste Rodin, and James Tissot.